pilvcc/battleship-solver/README.md

 In a way I was inspired by Braid, a platformer that lets you rewind time instead of dying, so that the game becomes about the higher-level puzzle rather than mechanically trying not to fall or get killed.

-## Future work

-There's actually a fifth rule: if there's only one remaining place a ship can go, it has to go there.
-E.g. if your 5-square ship hasn't been played, and there's only one row that even allows 5 ships.
-(Backtracking is when there are multiple places ships can go.)